orend/register/register.md

 Slow Tests are the Symptom, not the Cause
 =============================================================

 It's surprising how quickly a rails app's test suite can become slow.
-It's important to understand the reason for this slowness early on and address the real cause behind it, which in most cases is excessive *coupling* between objects in the system.
-The main idea is to be able to isolate classes so that their unit tests are fast.
+It's important to understand the reason for this slowness early on and address the real cause behind it, which in most cases is excessive *coupling* between objects in the system and between your objects and the framework.
+If you have a slow test suite and you are asking yourself "how can I make my tests faster?" then you are asking the wrong question.
+Most chances are that you have bigger problems than just slow tests.
+The test slowness is merely the symptom; what you should really address is the cause.

 In this refactoring walk-through we will see how small, incremental improvements to the design of the app, and specifically, *decoupling*,  naturally lead to faster tests.
 We will extract service objects, completely remove all rails dependencies in test time and otherwise reduce the amount of coupling in the app.